 For a first episode of severe wheezing, most doctors do a chest x-ray to look for signs of a foreign object in the lungs, pneumonia, or heart failure.
 Doctors measure oxygen levels in the blood by placing a sensor on a finger (pulse oximetry).

 For children with recurring episodes of wheezing, flare-ups typically do not require testing unless there are signs of severe breathing problems.
-Children who have frequent or severe flare-ups or symptoms that are not relieved by bronchodilators or other asthma drugs may need other tests such as swallowing studies (see X-Ray Studies), computed tomography (CT—see Computed Tomography (CT)), or bronchoscopy (see Bronchoscopy).
+Children who have frequent or severe flare-ups or symptoms that are not relieved by bronchodilators or other asthma drugs may need other tests such as swallowing studies, computed tomography (CT), or bronchoscopy.